-Our company traces its history to the early 1920s, when the traditional way of buying hardware merchandise was to purchase these items from a middleman or "jobber."
+Our company traces its history to the early 1920s, when the traditional way of buying hardware merchandise was to purchase products from a middleman or "jobber."
 This distribution method drove up the price on every hardware item, thereby cutting into the retailer's profit.
-In response, a group of Chicago-area hardware retailers-Richard Hesse, William Stauber, Frank Burke, Gern Lindquist, and Oscar Fisher-decided they would pool their hardware buying needs, which allowed them to buy directly from manufacturers and to eliminate the jobber.
-This strategy enabled those retailers to realize considerable savings, decrease inventory costs and compete more effectively with the larger stores in their markets-a concept still valid today.
+In response, a group of Chicago-area hardware retailers - Richard Hesse, William Stauber, Frank Burke, Gern Lindquist, and Oscar Fisher - decided they would pool their hardware buying needs, which allowed them to buy directly from manufacturers and to eliminate the jobber.
+This strategy enabled those retailers to realize considerable savings, decrease inventory costs and compete more effectively with the larger stores in their markets - a concept still valid today.

 In 1928, this group of retailers incorporated their business in Illinois as Ace Stores (later re-named Ace Hardware Corporation).
 The Company was named in honor of the superior World War I fliers dubbed "aces."
 We opened our first warehouse in 1929, and by 1934, our membership had grown to 41 retailers and our annual sales exceeded \$650,000.
-During the 1960s, we expanded into the south and west regions of the country, and by 1969, we had opened distribution centers in Georgia and California-our first such facilities outside Chicago.
+During the 1960s, we expanded into the south and west regions of the country, and by 1969, we had opened distribution centers in Georgia and California our first distribution facilities outside of Chicago.
 We opened our first international store, in Guam, in 1968.

 By the early 1970s, large home center chains began to take market share from small independent retailers.
 In response, Ace and our retailers began operating as a cooperative.
 In 1976, our retailers took full control when shareholders elected the first Board of Directors comprised solely of retailers.
 By this time, our wholesale sales had reached \$382 million.
 Ace had retailers in all 50 states and the District of Columbia by 1979.
 By 1985, Ace had reached \$1 billion in sales.
 Ace reached \$2 billion in sales in 1993, \$3 billion in sales in 1998, and \$4 billion in sales in 2013.
-The 2013 fiscal year also marked Ace's first year with over \$100 million in net income.
+The 2013 fiscal year also marked Ace's first year with more than \$100 million in net income.

 Although Ace has had a retail presence outside the United States since the late 1960s, we began to make great strides in the implementation of our international growth strategy during the 1990s.
-In 2011, the Company restructured its international operations so that they are no longer a division within Ace's cooperative, but rather a stand-alone entity, Ace Hardware International Holdings, LTD. ("Ace International") with its own board of directors and management team.
+In 2011, the Company restructured its international operations so that they are no longer a division within Ace's cooperative, but rather a stand-alone entity, Ace Hardware International Holdings, LTD. ("AIH") with its own board of directors and management team.
 The new entity is a majority-owned and controlled subsidiary of the Company with a noncontrolling interest owned by its international retailers, and currently has a retail presence in approximately 60 countries, with third-party distribution facilities in Dubai, United Arab Emirates; Panama City, Panama; and Shanghai, China.

 In December 2012, Ace sold its paint manufacturing facilities to The Valspar Corporation ("Valspar") and entered into a long term agreement with Valspar to further our two brand paint strategy.
-In 2013, Ace embarked on the process of remodeling and re-equipping the paint departments at over 3,000 Ace stores across the U.S. The Company expects to have over 3,000 stores completed by the time of the grand reopening of the Paint Studio in May 2014.
+In 2013, Ace embarked on the process of remodeling and re-equipping the paint departments at more than 3,000 Ace stores across the U.S. for the launch of the Paint Studio during the May 2014 Paint Grand Opening promotion.
+By the end of fiscal 2014, the Company had remodeled the paint departments of over 3,500 stores.

-In December 2012, Ace Retail Holdings LLC (a newly-formed subsidiary of the Company) acquired all of the outstanding shares of capital stock of WHI Holding Corp. ("WHI").
+In December 2012, Ace Retail Holdings LLC ("ARH") acquired all of the outstanding shares of capital stock of WHI Holding Corp. ("WHI").
 WHI owns all outstanding shares of Westlake Hardware, Inc. ("Westlake").
+Westlake is based in Kansas

-Westlake is based in Kansas City, Missouri and operates 85 neighborhood hardware stores located throughout the Midwest under the name Westlake Ace Hardware.
+City, Missouri and operates 85 neighborhood hardware stores located throughout the Midwest under the name Westlake Ace Hardware.